VFPX/GoToDefinition/README.md

 #### Search Order

 GTD searches more than less in the same order that people search for things --
-1. Searches that don't take to* long.
+1. Searches that don't take too long.
 2. Searches for things you're most likely to be looking for.

 This is tempered somewhat as there are a few cases where the searches must be done in a specific order.